marmelab/react-admin/packages/ra-data-graphql-simple/README.md

 ## Data Provider Extensions

 Your GraphQL backend may support functionality that extends beyond the default Data Provider methods.
 One such example of this would be implementing GraphQL subscriptions and integrating [ra-realtime](https://marmelab.com/ra-enterprise/modules/ra-realtime) to power realtime updates in your React-Admin application.
-The extensions pattern allows you to easily expand the Data Provider methods to power this additional functionality.
+The extensions pattern allows you to expand the Data Provider methods to power this additional functionality.
 A Data Provider Extention is defined by the following type:

 ```js
 type DataProviderExtension = {